marcusmerc27/checksum/README.md

 1. Modify the program and your test cases to use 16-bit integers (i.e., input numbers can now be (I.e., 0..64k, or 0..65535)
 1. Use the first input number to determine the number of integers to be read and store this value in the variable "count".
   * The value of "count" is determined by the following java assignment `count = ((number >> 8) & 0x0F)*2;` where number is the first input number read.
-1. Name the enchanced program: checksum16.java
+1. Name the enhanced program: checksum16.java
 1. Add the necessary additional files to the repository.

 # Other Information and Resources: